Water Leaks – Pipe on Side of House

 How Often Should AC Drain Lines be Checked or Flushed Out?

 Most experts and manufacturers agree you should have your AC unit inspected twice a year.
 However, you only need to inspect and flush your condensate line before the cooling season.
-Personally, I blow out my own primary condensate line with compressed nitrogen every spring and then flush it with water to make sure it’s completely clear.
+Personally, I blow out my own primary condensate line with compressed nitrogen every spring.
+After blowing out my AC drain line, I flush it with water to make sure it’s completely clear of debris.

 You’d be surprised (and sometimes grossed out) when you see what comes out of these lines.
 Besides the spiders, mud wasps and other creepy-crawly’s that like to hide and nest in these pipes there’s the “sludge”.
 Remember this is not like a water pipe that has higher pressure water moving through it keeping it clear.
 It’s slowly dripping condensate that mixes with the rust and dirt that collects on your indoor coil and the sediment that collects in the primary pan.